 Before you even get to creating the proposal, you first need to determine if the client is wasting your time.
 Should you even make the investment in creating this document?
 You can quickly avoid situations where you are just sending out proposal after proposal by figuring out the client's NBAT.

-- What is the Budget?
+- Need: What is the client looking for?

 ”When you start taking on clients just because of the money, you are going to have problems later on,” Swenk said.

 Now, take a look at the six components Swenk says make for a proposal template that clients are more likely to respond to.

 Your 6-Part RFP Response Template for Closing More Deals

 "It needs to be in a certain order, like a phone number," Swenk said.
 "You have to have the right order to reach the right person."

 Take a look at the six elements you need to create the perfect RFP response, along with some abbreviated examples of the language you might use when drafting each element of your proposal.

 1. RFP Response Cover Letter